eugenp/learn-spring-security/README.md

+# About this repo

-# Learn Spring Security
+This is the codebase of the Learn Spring Security course. <br/><br/>

-Note that the code for each module is on the branch corresponding to that module
+If you're already a student of the course - you can start exploring this through the lesson notes in the course. <br/>
+If you're not a student, you can get access to the course here: http://bit.ly/github-lss <br/>
+ <br/> <br/>